 It is just as important to be aware of the deadline.
 If you’re applying for several institutions, take note of these dates and transfer them in a calendar or spreadsheet so you can easily keep track and submit it on time.

-According to the Common App, the essay prompts 2021 will be the same as last year.
+According to the Common App, the essay prompts for this year will be the same as last year.
 For someone who is stressing about what to write in their essay, knowing some of these thoughts from college students who just finished the demanding college application can incredibly help appease your worries.

 Remember: Feedback on individual prompts vary.